-International research has consistently shown that low academic performance during primary school increases the risk of school dropout, and additionally decreases prospects of secondary or higher education (Berktold, Geis, & Kaufman, 1998; Ensminger & Slausarcick, 1992; Finn, Gerber, & Boyd-Zaharias, 2005; Gardnier, Stein, & Jacobs, 1997; Goldschmidt & Wang, 1999; Randolph, Fraser, & Orthner, 2004; Winding, Nohr, Labriola, Biering, & Andersen, 2013).
-Entering adulthood with a low level of education is associated with reduced employment prospects as well as limited possibilities for financial progression in adult life (De Ridder et al., 2012; Johnson, Brett, & Deary, 2010; Scott & Bernhardt, 2000; OECD, 2012).
-Furthermore, adults with higher levels of educational attainment are more likely to live longer, show higher levels of civic engagement and exhibit greater satisfaction with life (OECD, 2012; OECD, 2010a).
-Conversely, low levels of education are negatively correlated with numerous health related issues and risk behaviours such as drug use and crime, which have serious implications for the individual as well as for society (Berridge, Brodie, Pitts, Porteous, & Tarling, 2001; Brook, Stimmel, Zhang, & Brook, 2008; Feinstein, Sabates, Anderson, Sorhaindo, & Hammond, 2006; Horwood et al. 2010; Sabates, Feinstein, & Shingal, 2013).
+In member countries of the Organisation for Economic Co-operation and Development (OECD) countries, almost one in five of all youth between 25-34 years of age have not earned the equivalent of a high-school degree (or upper secondary education).
+Moreover, on average, 16% of 15-29 year-olds are neither employed, nor in education or training; this proportion increased substantially in 2009 and 2010 compared with pre-crisis levels (i.e., before 2008) (OECD, 2012).
+Entering adulthood with a low level of education is associated with reduced employment prospects as well as limited possibilities for financial progression in adult life (De Ridder, Pape, Johnsen, Westin, Holmen, & Bjørngaard, 2012; Johnson, Brett, & Deary, 2010; Scott & Bernhardt, 2000).
+Furthermore, low levels of education are also negatively correlated with numerous health related issues and risk behaviours, such as drug use and crime, which has serious implications for the individual as well as for society (Berridge, Brodie, Pitts, Porteous, & Tarling, 2001; Brook, Stimmel, Zhang, & Brook, 2008; Feinstein, Sabates, Anderson, Sorhaindo, & Hammond, 2006; Horwood et al., 2010; Sabates, Feinstein, & Shingal, 2013).